-IOSCO Principle IOSCO Principles - Detailed Guidance CME Group Benchmark Administration Limited (CBA) Comment d) Expertise: i.
+IOSCO Principle IOSCO Principles - Detailed Guidance CME Group Benchmark Administration Limited (CBA) Comment All complaints related to CBA are reviewed by Compliance and reported to the relevant Oversight Committee. d) Expertise: i.
 Ensuring Benchmark determinations are made by personnel who possess the relevant levels of expertise, with a process for periodic review of their competence; and ii.
 Staff training, including ethics and conflicts of interest training, and continuity and succession planning for personnel. i.
 Calculations of the Benchmark are performed by personnel who possess the relevant levels of experience and expertise, including by performing similar functions in relation to other Benchmarks and operating CME's market data business.
 CME Group employs an annual performance review policy. ii.
 CME Group requires staff to undergo mandatory annual compliance training, including conflicts of interest and ethics.
-Where a Benchmark is based on Submissions: Administrators should promote the integrity of inputs by: N/A - Submissions are not used in the calculation of the CME Soybean Oilshare Index. a) Ensuring as far as possible that the Submitters comprise an appropriately representative group of participants taking into consideration the underlying Interest measured by the Benchmark; N/A - Submissions are not used in the calculation of the CME Soybean Oilshare Index. b) Employing a system of appropriate measures so that, to the extent possible, Submitters comply with the Submission guidelines, as defined in the Submitter Code of Conduct and the Administrators' applicable quality and integrity standards for Submission; N/A - Submissions are not used in the calculation of the CME Soybean Oilshare Index. c) Specifying how frequently Submissions should be made and specifying that inputs or Submissions should be made for every Benchmark determination; and N/A - Submissions are not used in the calculation of the CME Soybean Oilshare Index. d) Establishing and employing measures to effectively monitor and scrutinise inputs or Submissions.
+Where a Benchmark is based on Submissions: Administrators should promote the integrity of inputs by: N/A - Submissions are not used in the calculation of the CME Group Petroleum Index. a) Ensuring as far as possible that the Submitters comprise an appropriately representative group of participants taking into consideration the underlying Interest measured by the Benchmark; N/A - Submissions are not used in the calculation of the CME Group Petroleum Index. b) Employing a system of appropriate measures so that, to the extent possible, Submitters comply with the Submission guidelines, as defined in the Submitter Code of Conduct and the Administrators' applicable quality and integrity standards for Submission; N/A - Submissions are not used in the calculation of the CME Group Petroleum Index. c) Specifying how frequently Submissions should be made and specifying that inputs or Submissions should be made for every Benchmark determination; and N/A - Submissions are not used in the calculation of the CME Group Petroleum Index. d) Establishing and employing measures to effectively monitor and scrutinise inputs or Submissions.
 This should include pre-compilation or pre-publication monitoring to identify and avoid errors in inputs or Submissions, as well as ex-post analysis of trends and outliers.
-N/A - Submissions are not used in the calculation of the CME Soybean Oilshare Index.
+N/A - Submissions are not used in the calculation of the CME Group Petroleum Index.
 5. Internal Oversight Administrators should establish an oversight function to review and provide challenge on all aspects of the Benchmark determination process.
-This should include consideration of the features and intended, expected or known usage of the Benchmark and the materiality of existing or potential conflicts of interest identified.
-Oversight Committees have been established to provide challenge on all aspects of the Benchmark determination process.
-Terms of Reference for the Committees are in place defining Committee membership and responsibilities.
-Oversight Committee members are required to provide conflicts of interest disclosures.
+This should include consideration of the features and intended, expected or known usage of the Benchmark and the Oversight Committees have been established to provide challenge on all aspects of the benchmark determination process.
+Terms of Reference for the committees are in place defining committees membership and responsibilities.
+Oversight Committees